 The Dyrt: The Flirt with Fancy Features

 I’ll admit it—I was skeptical about paying for The Dyrt Pro.
-The free version is solid for browsing campgrounds, but filtering for free sites?
-That’s behind a paywall.
-Cue me hesitating like I’m debating a second dessert.
-But after a couple of “paid” campgrounds left my wallet crying, I caved and went Pro.
+The free version is solid for browsing established campgrounds, but trying to filter for free, dispersed sites?
+That’s locked behind a paywall.
+I hesitated like I was debating a second dessert, but after a couple of “paid” campgrounds left my wallet crying, I caved.

 The downside?
-If you’re indecisive (guilty), the sheer number of options can feel overwhelming.
-I once spent an hour scrolling through sites, only to realize it was too dark to drive anywhere.
-Lesson learned: pick a spot before the sun sets.
+If you’re indecisive, the sheer volume of data can feel overwhelming.
+I once spent an hour scrolling through 40 different options only to realize it was too dark to drive to any of them.
+Lesson learned: Use the filters to narrow it down to “Free” and “Pets Allowed” immediately so you don’t get distracted by the shiny stuff.

 iOverlander: The Rebel Nomad’s BFF